OthankQ/100-days-of-code/r1-log.md

 ### R1D40
 Finished my portfolio site and deployed it using Github Pages!
 The contents still needs a lot of work but it felt great to have a site deployed under my own domain name!

+### R1D41
+Started working on a book list web app where you can just log the name of books, authors and ISBN.
+This is a tutorial project and I am hoping to learn about classes, event listeners and arrow functions!
+Also learned about object literals.